enkidevs/curriculum/lua/roblox-studio/properties-i/brick-color-ii.md

 ## Revision

 Finish the code below.
-Use associated value 23 when changing BrickColor.
+Use the associated value `23` when changing BrickColor.

 ```lua
 partVariable.??? = BrickColor.new(???)